aulukelvin/CarND-Traffic-Sign-Recognition/README.md

 #### 1. Preprocessing

-The code for this step is contained in the seventh code cell of the IPython notebook.
+The code for this step is contained in the seventh to thirteenth code cell of the IPython notebook.

+As a first step, I used the Keras imagedatagenerator to augment imput data to over 2600.
+The code pieces are from code cell 7 - 9.
+The effect of the augmentation was show in code cell 10 as the following:

+![Augmented][image10]

+I then turned the color images into gray scaled as shown below:

+![Gray scale][image17]

-As a first step, I calculated the mean of each color channel, subtract the mean from color value and then divided by 180 so that I can convert the color value into float between -1 and 1.
+I calculated the mean value of the input images, subtract the mean value and then divided by 180 so that I can convert the value into float between -1 and 1.
 This transformation proved to be able to enhanced the performance by 2 percent.

 Then I top up with a histogram normalization which proved to be able to further improve the performance 1-2 percent.

-I also tried grayscaling the input images and augmentation to boost the traing data set for each class to over 2600.
-The grayscale images and the histogram after augmentation are as the followings:

-![Gray scale][image17]

-![Augmented][image10]

 #### 2. Normalization
 I added L2 loss normalization at the very end of the project and found out L2 normalization can greatly reduce overfiting.
 The code piece of L2 normalization is as the following: